SDGIC: A Semantic Disambiguation-Guided Generative Image Compression Method for Ultra-Low Bitrates: Methodology

 where \( p_i \) denotes the probability of pixel value \( i \).
 A higher \( H \) indicates greater information density.
 As shown in Fig.\,\ref{fig:fig3}, HCI achieves 57.17\% and 58.88\% higher entropy than two commonly used sparse representations at the same bitrate.

 The process of generating the HCI $\hat{x}$ is formulated as:

-Here, $E_c$ is the encoder mapping input image $x$ into a latent representation, which is subsequently quantized by $Q$ and entropy-coded by $H$ into bitstream $B(x)$.
-The decoding process involves entropy decoding $H^{-1}$ and a decoder $D_c$, reconstructing the HCI $\hat{x}$ from the bitstream.
+here, $E_c$ is the encoder that maps the input image $x$ into a latent representation, which is subsequently quantized by $Q$ and entropy-coded by $S$ into the bitstream $B(x)$.
+The decoding process involves entropy decoding $S^{-1}$ and a decoder $D_c$, reconstructing the HCI $\hat{x}$ from the bitstream.

-This HCI can be regarded as an informational substrate, providing essential spatial, structural and tonal cues that strongly anchor the generative process, thus guiding the model to synthesize details in a constrained and maximally faithful manner.
-Section\,\ref{sec:Discussions} will quantitatively discuss the effectiveness of this strategy based on performance metrics.
+This HCI can be regarded as an informational substrate that provides dense low-level visual priors, such as spatial layout, structural, color distributions, and tonal cues.
+These priors strongly anchor the generative process, guiding the model to synthesize details in a constrained and source-faithful manner.
+Section\,\ref{sec:discussion} will quantitatively discuss the effectiveness of this strategy based on performance metrics.